 As part of her SPIRE fellowship, Krystle had a year-long teaching placement at the University of North Carolina at Pembroke where she taught Principles of Biology and facilitated a new workshop for undergraduates to help prepare for research experiences discussing topics such as establishing and maintaining a positive relationship with your mentor, lab practices of an effective researcher, and developing strategies to overcome challenges in lab.

 Currently, Krystle is a Professor of Practice in the Department of Biological Sciences at Lehigh University, where she teaches several biology courses (see Teaching) and maintains an undergraduate research lab (see Research).

-Outside of lab, Krystle's interests include reading, cooking and spending time with her husband Matt and their energetic dog Emmy Rosalind Franklin.
-Krystle also loves to sing as well as play the steeldrum.
+Outside of lab, Krystle's interests include reading, cooking and spending time with her husband Matt, daughter Maya, and their energetic dog Emmy Rosalind Franklin.
+Krystle also loves to dance, sing, and play the steeldrum.
 During graduate school she was a member of an all biophysicst rock band with her fellow graduate students.
 She was also a part-time member of the Alfred St. John's Trinidad and Tobago SteelBand, where she played the double tenor, and appeared on the band's 2009 Christmas album: Caribbean Christmas Carnival.
+At UNC, she danced with the competitive Tar Heel Raas student dance group.
 Her latest project is learning to play the guitar.